Skip to content

 What is a Troy Ounce and Why Should I Care?

-When dealing with precious metals, you’ll often hear the term “troy ounce.”
-Don’t confuse this with the regular ounce used for weighing your groceries.
-A troy ounce is a unit of weight specifically used for precious metals, and it’s slightly heavier than a regular ounce (about 31.1 grams vs. 28.35 grams).
-This is the standard unit for buying, selling, and pricing gold and silver.
-Understanding the troy ounce is crucial for accurate valuation and trading in the precious metals market.
+A troy ounce is the standard unit of weight specifically used for precious metals.
+It is slightly heavier than a regular ounce (about 31.1 grams vs. 28.35 grams).
+Understanding the troy ounce is crucial for accurate valuation and trading in the precious metals market, as it is the unit used for buying, selling, and pricing gold and silver.